briancappello/micropython-custom-font/DRIVERS.md

 For line-mapped fonts, `get_ch()` returns a 4-tuple:
 (is_horizontal_mapping, memoryview_of_char_line_data, height, width)

-## Binary font files

-These are unlikely to find application beyond the e-paper driver, but for completeness the format is as follows.
-They are binary files with a four byte header and 126 fixed length records.
-The header consists of two file identifiers enabling the file format to be checked, followed by bytes specifying the width and height.
-The length of each record is (width + 1) bytes.

-The file indentifiers depend on the -x and -r arguments specified to ``font_to_py.py`` and are as follows:

-hmap reverse byte
--x   -r      0    1
-0    0       0x3f 0xe7
-1    0       0x40 0xe7
-0    1       0x41 0xe7
-1    1       0x42 0xe7

-Each record starts with a width byte specifying the x dimension of the glyph if rendered proportionally spaced, followed by the glyph data.
-This data includes trailing space ensuring that all records have the size specified in the header.

 ## Mapping

 A character occupies a space where (0, 0) represents the coordinates of the top